theengs/home/docs/README.md

 **Theengs** is available with the hardware below, they can work independently or together, following your requirements.

 ## On a smartphone or tablet
-The [Mobile/Tablet Android application](https://app.theengs.io) enables to read the sensors data directly.
+The [Mobile/Tablet Android and iOS/iPadOS application](https://app.theengs.io) enables to read the sensors data directly.

 ![Theengs app](./img/Theengs-app-home-reduced-1280.png)